Legazpi, Albay: First female mayor

-Notable developments in the 1990s
+Development in the 1990s

-During Roces' administration, the city implemented urban renewal and Clean-and-Green programs.
-In 1997, Plaza Rizal, a 1920s-era park near the city port, was rehabilitated with new water features, resurfaced walkways, and a garden wall fronting St. Raphael Church, restoring its role as a civic landmark.

-On the infrastructure front, the city secured funding from the Department of Public Works and Highways (DPWH) to widen and extend Tahao Road, creating a north–south corridor identified in the 1999–2008 Comprehensive Land Use Plan as an emerging "Alternative Business District."
-In 2013, the road was renamed Imelda C. Roces Avenue under City Ordinance 0007–2013, in recognition of its contribution to commercial development in the area.
-The alternate road bisecting Roces Avenue was named Benjamin Imperial St. in recognition of her predecessor.
+During Roces' administration the city implemented urban renewal and Clean-and-Green programs.
+In 1997 the 1920s-era Plaza Real park near the city port was rehabilitated with new water features, resurfaced walkways, and a garden wall fronting St. Raphael Church, thereby restoring its role as a civic landmark.
+On the infrastructure front the city secured funding from the Department of Public Works and Highways (DPWH) to widen and extend Tahao Road, creating a north-south corridor identified in the 1999–2008 Comprehensive Land Use Plan as an emerging "Alternative Business District."
+In 2013 the road was renamed Imelda C. Roces Avenue under City Ordinance 0007–2013 in recognition of its contribution to commercial development in the area, with the alternate road bisecting Roces Avenue named Benjamin Imperial Street in recognition of her predecessor.

-To support economic recovery, the city also initiated the Legazpi City Investment Incentive Code of 1996 (S.P.
-Ordinance 96-016), which offered real property tax holidays, fee waivers, and skills-training grants to investors in designated growth areas.
-In 1998, the city secured the issuance of Proclamation No. 1249 (June 9, 1998), declaring a 33-hectare site in Sitio Caridad, Banquerohan as the Legazpi City Special Economic Zone, a PEZA-registered area offering both local and national investment incentives.
+To support economic recovery the city also initiated the Legazpi City Investment Incentive Code of 1996 under S.P.
+Ordinance 96-016 which offered real property tax holidays, fee waivers, and skills-training grants to investors in designated growth areas.
+In 1998 the city secured the issuance of Proclamation No. 1249 of June 9, 1998 declaring a 33-hectare site in Sitio Caridad, Banquerohan as the Legazpi City Special Economic Zone, a PEZA-registered area offering both local and national investment incentives.

-Early 2000s: Modernization and urban renewal
+Modernization and urban renewal (early 2000s)

-In the early 2000s, Legazpi City initiated a program of economic modernization and infrastructure development.
-The 2001 local elections marked the end of Mayor Imelda C. Roces' decade-long administration and the beginning of Mayor Noel Ebriega Rosal's tenure.
+In the early 2000s Legazpi initiated a program of economic modernization and infrastructure development after the 2001 local elections marked the end of Mayor Imelda C. Roces' decade-long administration and the beginning of Mayor Noel Ebriega Rosal's tenure.
 Rosal prioritized investment in urban infrastructure, tourism promotion, and disaster-resilient planning, in response to the city's exposure to typhoons and volcanic activity.
-In 2001, the Landco Business Park, with the Pacific Mall Legazpi as its main locator, was inaugurated as the first master-planned commercial district in the Bicol Region, intended to attract business investments.
-During this period, Legazpi also experienced a rise in private sector growth, with the opening of its first full-sized shopping malls, upgrades to its road network, and redevelopment of public markets.
+In 2001 the Landco Business Park was inaugurated as the first master-planned commercial district in the Bicol Region intended to attract business investments.
+During this period Legazpi also experienced a rise in private sector growth with the opening of its first full-sized shopping malls, upgrades to its road network, and redevelopment of public markets.

-Natural disasters and emergency response (2006)

-Typhoons Milenyo and Reming

-Legazpi's disaster management systems were significantly challenged in late 2006 when the city was struck by two successive super typhoons: Typhoon Milenyo (Xangsane) in September and Typhoon Reming (Durian) in November.
-Typhoon Reming caused extensive damage across Albay province.
-In Legazpi, heavy rainfall triggered the remobilization of volcanic debris from Mayon Volcano, resulting in deadly lahars that buried several villages, including Barangay Padang.
-600 people died across the province due to the disaster, with Legazpi among the most severely affected areas.
+Legazpi's disaster management systems were significantly challenged in late 2006 when the city was struck by two successive super typhoons – Typhoon Milenyo (Xangsane) in September and Typhoon Reming (Durian) in November – with Typhoon Reming caused extensive damage across Albay province.
+In Legazpi heavy rainfall triggered the movement of volcanic debris from Mayon Volcano, resulting in deadly lahars that buried several villages including Barangay Padang.
+Six hundred people died across the province due to the disaster, with Legazpi among the most severely affected areas.